 Another explanation for the data mismatch is that maybe the value returned in Session Campaign from Google Analytics 4 does not exactly match the values returned from the Campaign name dimensions in your Paid channels union blend.
 In this case, you need to transform the values with a custom field to match.
 It's also possible that there simply is no data for these days or campaigns.

-Prerequisite: joining data sources is done with the Data Blending feature, available in our Marketing Intelligence Cloud license
+Note that the joining of the data sources is done with the Data Blending feature, which is available in our Marketing Intelligence Cloud license.

 Join two data sources

-- Select data sources – for this example we will pick Facebook Ads and Google Analytics 4
+- Select data sources – in this example we'll use Facebook Ads and Google Analytics 4, and click Continue to configuration.

-- Select the fields you want to include in your new data source and you will want to query to build your reports
+- Select the fields you want to include in your blend.
+These fields will be available when you build your queries using the blend.

-- In this case, let's pick Amount spent, Impressions and Campaign name for Facebook Ads
+- In this example, let's pick Amount spent, Impressions, and Campaign name for Facebook Ads.

-- Next, let’s select our join key.
+- Next, let’s select the join key.
 This is how the data will be joined.
 The value returned should match in both data source.
-Here, let’s select Campaign name from Facebook Ads and Session campaign name from GA4, as the value in GA4 is populated by the campaign parameter of they utm tags
+Here, let’s select Campaign name from Facebook Ads and Session campaign name from Google Analytics 4, as the value in Google Analytics 4 is populated by the campaign parameter in their utm tags.

-Other typical join keys are Date, or Source (where the value from GA4 is the traffic source, and the value from Facebook Ads is “facebook”. - You can then decide how the data will be joined (Left, Inner, Right or Outer) – see the “Differences in join operators” paragraph for more details
+Other typical join keys are Date and Source (where the value from Google Analytics 4 is the traffic source, and the value from Facebook Ads is “facebook”.) - Next, decide how the data will be joined (Left, Inner, Right, or Outer) — see the types of joins section for more details.

-- And select the dimensions you need.
 There will be two instances of the dimension you used as a join key.
-But if you selected Left, Inner or Right join, the returned value will be the same and you can select only one.
-If you select a full outer join however, some values in one data source might not exist in the other, so you might want to select both
+If you selected a left, inner, or right join, the returned value will be the same and you can select only one.
+However, if you selected a full outer join, some values in one data source might not exist in the other, so you might want to select both.

 Join more than two data sources

-Today, it is not possible to join more than two data sources.
-However, it is possible to join a union blend with another data source or even another union blend.
+Currently, it's not possible to join more than two data sources.
+However, it's possible to join a union blend with another data source.

-The steps are the same as when joining two unique data sources, but instead of having a fixed list of fields coming from the data source, you will have to chose the fields that are present in you union blend.
+The steps are the same as when joining two unique data sources, but instead of having a fixed list of fields coming from the data source, you'll have to choose the fields that are present in your union blend.